 The discreet entrance has seen the comings and goings of everyone from Frank Sinatra and the Beatles, a multitude of rock gods and goddesses, the world's royalty, Hollywood's major players and the highest echelons of international business and society.
 Often raucous and always fun, it's no surprise that Tramp fast became London's favourite place to misbehave.

 Today David Fleming is the General Manager and at the helm of the establishment, having taken over the reins from his renowned predecessors Brian Crawford and Guido Guida.
-With his knowledge and expertise, David is the epitome of Tramp and continues to strive to bring its members a high level of discreet service coupled with a family feeling of ‘home from home’.
+With his knowledge and expertise, David is the epitome of Tramp and continues to bring its Members a high level of discreet service coupled with a family feeling of ‘home from home’.